Nazir-el-halabi/Jekylltest/courses.md

 ---
 layout: page
-title: Courses
+title: Events
-permalink: /courses/
+permalink: /Events/
 ---

 ## All upcomping events will be displayed here!
-Stay tuned for the next live course
+Stay tuned for the next live session :D